 Terry Sunderland

-I am currently a Professor in the Faculty of Forestry at the University of British Columbia focusing on the biological and human dimensions of the sustainable management and utilization of tropical forests.
-I was previously a Senior/Principal Scientist at the Centre for International Forestry Research (CIFOR), Indonesia, where I coordinated CIFOR’s work on forests and food security, biodiversity conservation and integrated landscape management.
-Prior to joining CIFOR in early 2006, I was based in West Africa for over fifteen years and worked on numerous conservation and livelihood-focused projects.
-Having both a field practitioner and academic background gives me a wide perspective on conservation, livelihoods and related issues.
-I have a Masters degree in Forestry from the University of Oxford and a PhD from the University of London.
-I have published more than 240 research papers, book chapters and books.
-I am an active blogger and engage regularly with the media on disseminating research for policy influence and outreach. |
+Dr. Terry Sunderland is a Professor in the Department of Forest and Conservation Sciences in the Faculty of Forestry, University of British Columbia.
+Dr. Sunderland’s research focuses on the biological and human dimensions of the sustainable management and utilization of tropical forests.
+He was previously a Senior/Principal Scientist at the Centre for International Forestry Research (CIFOR), Indonesia, where he coordinated CIFOR’s work on forests and food security, biodiversity conservation, and integrated landscape management.
+Prior to joining CIFOR in early 2006, Dr. Sunderland was based in West Africa for over fifteen years and worked on numerous conservation and livelihood-focused projects.
+At UBC, he currently holds the following positions:

 ![]() |